rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/ec2/_index.md

         See [Example Node IAM policy](#example-node-iam-policy) for an example policy that can be applied to these credentials.
 	- **Zone and Network** configures the availability zone and network settings for your cluster.
-    - **Security Groups** creates or configures the security groups applied to your nodes.
+    - **Security Groups** creates or configures the Security Groups applied to your nodes.
+Please refer to [Amazon EC2 security group when using Node Driver]({{< baseurl >}}/rancher/v2.x/en/installation/references/#amazonec2-securitygroup-nodedriver) to see what rules are created in the `rancher-nodes` Security Group.
     - **Instance** configures the instances that will be created.
 Make sure you configure the correct **SSH User** for the configured AMI.

     If you need to pass an **IAM Instance Profile Name** (not ARN), for example, when you want to use a [Kubernetes Cloud Provider]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/cloud-providers), you will need an additional permission in your policy.
 See [Example Node IAM policy with PassRole](#example-node-iam-policy-with-passrole) for an example policy.